Superalgos/Superalgos/docs/_includes/network/production-environment.md

 <!--------------------------------------------- CONTENT starts -->

+Superalgos aims to provide a flexible and robust strategy-deployment toolbox.

-If you work with multiple markets, multiple exchanges of multiple trading systems, it is recommended to organize your live trading sessions below the production environment node.
+If you work with multiple markets, multiple exchanges, or multiple trading systems, it is recommended to organize your forward testing and live trading sessions below the production environment node.

 <!--------------------------------------------- CONTENT ends -->

 {% endif %}

 {% if include.more == "yes" and include.content != "more" %}
-<details><summary class="nobr">Click to learn more about {{ title | downcase }}{{plural}}
+<details class="detailsCollapsible"><summary class="nobr">Click to learn more about {{ title | downcase }}{{plural}}
 </summary>
 {% endif %}